Rajeshwari-Rudra/apache_beam-python/README.md

   </tr>
 </table>
+## Introduction

+Apache beam is a dataprocessing platform.
+Data process can either be for Analytic purpose or ETL.
+Also, it doesn't rely on anyone of the execution engine and data agnostic, programming agnostic.

 ## Apache Beam
 - Apache Beam provides a simple, powerful programming model for building both batch and streaming parallel data processing pipelines.